Propagation of chaos in neural fields: Limit in law and propagation of chaos

 where $\Theta(x,y)=b(r_{\alpha},r_{\gamma},x,y)$.
-Routine methods allow to show that all the terms of the sum corresponding to indexes $j$ and $k$ such that the three conditions $j\neq i$, $k\neq i$ and $j\neq k$ are satisfied are null.
-One simple way to show this property consists in writing the expectations as integrals with respect to the measure $m(t,r_{\alpha})$ and observing that all terms annihilate.
-Therefore, there are no more than $3\,N_{\gamma}$ non-null terms in the sum (in the case $\alpha=\gamma$ there are just $N_{\gamma}$ non-null terms), and moreover, all of these terms are uniformly bounded.
-The terms related to indexes $j =k \neq i $ satisfy the inequality:
+Routine methods allow us to show that all the terms of the sum corresponding to indexes $j$ and $k$ such that the three conditions $j\neq i$, $k\neq i$ and $j\neq k$ are satisfied are null.
+One simple way to show this property consists of writing the expectations as integrals with respect to the measure $m(t,r_{\alpha})$ and observing that all terms annihilate.
+Therefore, there are no more than~$3 N_{\gamma}$ nonnull terms in the sum (in the case $\alpha=\gamma$ there are just $N_{\gamma}$ nonnull terms), and moreover, all of these terms are uniformly bounded.
+The terms related to indexes $j =k \neq i $ satisfy the inequality

-with $C'(s)$ given by theorem~\ref{thm:ExistenceUniquenessSpace}.
-The terms related to the cases $j=i$ (or symmetrically $k=i$) are bounded by the same constant, since we have for all $k$ such that $p(k)=\alpha$, using Cauchy-Schwartz inequality.
+with $C'(s)$ given by Theorem~\ref{thmExistenceUniquenessSpace}.
+The terms related to the cases $j=i$ (or symmetrically $k=i$) are bounded by the same constant, since we have for all $k$ such that $p(k)=\alpha $, using the Cauchy--Schwarz inequality.
 We note $C= 4 \tilde{K} (1+C'(T))$.
-We hence conclude that:
+We hence conclude that